 Saffire PRO 40 Control, the zero-latency 18 x 16 DSP Mixer/Router software provided with Saffire PRO 40, sets a new standard at this price point for audio interface control.
 It features unparalleled output routing and monitoring, as well as intuitive one-click solutions, a clear and concise mixing layout and large on-screen metering for inputs, outputs and submixes.

-Two independent headphone buses are provided, each with their own level controls available on the front panel.
-A dedicated stereo monitor mix output features pads for improved sound quality when connected to active monitor speakers.
+Two independent headphone buses are provided, each with your own level controls available on the front panel.
+A dedicated stereo monitor mix output features pads for improved audio fidelity when connected to active monitor speakers.
 An 'anti-thump' circuit protects your monitor speakers from spikes when booting up or shutting down.
 Front panel controls include a main monitor dial with dim and mute switches, all of which fully integrate with customisable software to cover every possible monitoring need, providing a set of controls for any set-up from basic stereo to full 7.1 surround.

-Focusrite likes to set the standards, and their latest bundled software collection is no exception.
+Focusrite likes to set the standards, and your latest bundled software collection is no exception.

 Flawless drums and beats can be crafted using FXpansion's powerful 'BFD Ultra lite' acoustic drum plug-in and a demo version of the 'Guru' sample player with library.
 Waldorf's 'Attack Lite' analogue drum module plug-in also provides alternative drum flavours.
 Alongside these comes 'Mike the Drummer'; a collection of 572 inspiring and original live drum loops ranging from 79 to 191 bpm, with loop lengths ranging from 1 beat to 4 bars, as well as extended freestyle solo sections.
 Individual drum hits and REX files are also available.